khaiphong/mu/templates/template_2/README.md

-"<b>Template_2</b>" - a variety of microservices in injection to the requested service from generic template_1.1
+"<b>Template_2</b>" - a variety of microservices to inject into the requested service from generic template_1.1

 It is a pizza Ecommerce where we use bare-metal MenuBars (min 50:00): https://www.youtube.com/watch?v=GlROncAX4XI